History of Bristol: 18th and 19th centuries

-The Bristol Corporation of the Poor was established at the end of the 17th century and a workhouse, to provide work for the poor and shelter for those needing charity, was established, adjacent to the Bridewell.
+The Bristol Corporation of the Poor was established in 1696 and a workhouse, to provide work for the poor and shelter for those needing charity, was established, adjacent to the Bridewell.
 John Wesley founded the very first Methodist Chapel, The New Room in Broadmead in 1739, which is still in use in the 21st century.
 Wesley had come to Bristol at the invitation of George Whitfield.
 He preached in the open air to miners and brickworkers in Kingswood and Hanham.

 Kingswood is the site of a recent archaeological excavation (2014) which uncovered the diversity of artisans living in the area at the time.

 Bristol Bridge, the only way of crossing the river without using a ferry, was rebuilt between 1764 and 1768.
 The earlier medieval bridge was too narrow and congested to cope with the amount of traffic that needed to use it.
 A toll was charged to pay for the works, and when, in 1793, the toll was extended for a further period of time the Bristol Bridge Riot ensued.
-11 people were killed and 45 injured, making it one of the worst riots of the 18th century.
+11 people were killed and 45 injured, making it one of the most deadly riots of the 18th century.

 Competition from Liverpool from 1760, the disruption of maritime commerce through war with France (1793) and the abolition of the slave trade (1807) contributed to the city's failure to keep pace with the newer manufacturing centres of the North and Midlands.
 The cotton industry failed to develop in the city; sugar, brass and glass production went into decline.
-Abraham Darby left Bristol for Coalbrookdale when his advanced ideas for iron production received no backing from local investors.
+The first Abraham Darby left Bristol for Coalbrookdale in Shropshire when his advanced ideas for iron production received no backing from local investors.
 Buchanan and Cossons cite "a certain complacency and inertia [from the prominent mercantile families] which was a serious handicap in the adjustment to new conditions in the Industrial Revolution period."

 The long passage up the heavily tidal Avon Gorge, which had made the port highly secure during the Middle Ages, had become a liability which the construction of a new "Floating Harbour" (designed by William Jessop) in 1804–1809 failed to overcome.
 Nevertheless, Bristol's population (61,000 in 1801) grew fivefold during the 19th century, supported by growing commerce.
 It was particularly associated with the leading engineer Isambard Kingdom Brunel, who designed the Great Western Railway between Bristol and London, two pioneering Bristol-built steamships, the SS Great Western and the SS Great Britain, and the Clifton Suspension Bridge.